alancesarini/unsplash-search-engine/README.md

 # unsplash-search-engine
-An image search engine made with ReactJS
+An image search engine made with ReactJS.
+It uses the Unsplash API to search through its image database.